-Based on the Master Plan, which assesses and balances community development needs and considers regional development needs, the following ordinance is deemed necessary to flatten the rate of growth in the Town for the following reasons:

-- 1. Meet the demand for the schools with the existing capacity, especially the Hollis/Brookline Junior High which is closest to capacity.
+- 1401.01 Based on the Master Plan, which assesses and balances community development needs and considers regional development needs, the following ordinance is deemed necessary to flatten the rate of growth in the Town for the following reasons: - a.
+Meet the demand for the schools with the existing capacity, especially the Hollis/Brookline Junior High which is closest to capacity.
 The Elementary and High Schools are projected to be over capacity in 1995-1996.
-This is noted in Table IX-13 of the Master Plan. - 2.
-Provide taxpayers a slower rate of growth and prevent an unacceptably high growth in the tax rate; - 3.
-Allow the Town the opportunity to absorb increases in Town services in an orderly way; - 4.
+This is noted in Table IX-13 of the Master Plan. - Provide taxpayers a slower rate of growth and prevent an unacceptably high growth in the tax rate; - c.
+Allow the Town the opportunity to absorb increases in Town services in an orderly way; - d.
 Insure that Brookline receives its fair share of the regional population growth.
-As shown in Table IX-2 of the Master Plan, Brookline is growing faster in recent years than all communities in the Nashua region.

-The Master Plan recommends a 3% growth rate maximum.
-This would still allow Brookline to grow faster than all nearby communities while allowing the Town time to plan for school expansions.
+As shown in Table IX-2 of the Master Plan, Brookline is growing faster in recent years than all communities in the Nashua region. - 1401.02 The Master Plan recommends a 3% growth rate maximum.
+This would still allow Brookline to grow faster than all nearby communities while allowing the Town time to plan for school expansions. - 1402.00 Authority